District

 Drew Felix

 Drew joined North Fork EMS in 2016 after retiring from over 29 years of active and reserve military service.
 He has served as a Rifle Platoon Leader, Rifle Company Commander, various staff positions to include logistics and operations and as a Liaison Detachment Commander.
 He brings a wealth of leadership, training and management experience to the organization and mentorship to the younger crew members.
-In addition to his duties as the Crawford Station Captain, he is also the Continuing Education Coordinator and one of our Advanced Life Support Shift Supervisors for the District.
+In addition to his duties as the Crawford Station Captain, he is one of our Advanced Life Support Shift Supervisors for the District.

 Policies